Master of Public Administration

 - Have a minimum of three years of full-time, management level public service experience or five years full-time non-management experience in either the public, non-profit, or private sectors.

-The Public Administration Institute offers assistance in the form of graduate assistantships.
+The Department of Public Administration offers assistance in the form of graduate assistantships.
 If you would like to be considered for an appointment, notify the department and your graduate school application will be utilized as an application for a position.
 Appointments are merit based, and contractual hours determine stipend amounts.

 Periodically, opportunities may arise in other departments.
-When the Public Administration Institute learns of these opportunities, they will be forwarded to students.
+When the Department of Public Administration learns of these opportunities, they will be forwarded to students.